 Restaurant startup costs vary, ranging from $175,500 to $750,000.
 If the high startup costs feel overwhelming, don’t get discouraged.
 We’ll cover how much it costs to open your own restaurant and how an innovative strategy, like the ghost kitchen method, helps drastically reduce these costs.

-The cost of food, however, isn’t always straightforward.
 It’s important to consider how many profit dollars your menu items will generate.
 For example, a menu item may have 35% food costs but still generate more profit than a 28% food cost menu item because of its popularity and volume sold.
 As a result, it’s important to consider promoting items based on their “gross profit contribution” rather than on low food costs alone.

 Vendor relationships are also crucial as you launch and maintain your restaurant business.
-One study found that four in 10 restaurant owners actively negotiate with vendors to keep their food costs low.
+One study found that 4 in 10 restaurant owners actively negotiate with vendors to keep their food costs low.
 Consider this as you build vendor relationships and plan for the future.